+EBV can be transmitted through saliva.
 After exposure, EBV establishes a persistent infection in the host and is intermittently shed in oropharyngeal secretions.
-In uncomplicated EBV infections the main target cells are B lymphocytes that express CD21 which, along with HLA class II molecules, serve as the viral entry receptor and co-receptor, respectively.
+In uncomplicated EBV infections the main target cells are B lymphocytes that express CD21/ C3d which, along with HLA class II molecules, which serve as the viral entry receptor and co-receptor, respectively.
 The virus can also infect epithelial cells and may initially replicate in the oropharynx before infecting B cells.
 Naive B cells become infected in local lymphoid tissue, most often Waldeyer’s tonsillar ring, and establish latent infected memory B cell pools that migrate to other lymphoid tissues.
 Periodic reactivation of latently infected memory B cells are thought to facilitate infection of epithelial cells in the oropharynx that permits shedding of virus into saliva for transmission to new hosts.
 Latently infected memory B cells are long-lived and due to low levels of expression of viral proteins they escape detection by CD8+ cytotoxic T cells.
-Therefore persistance of EBV in the body is life-long.
+Therefore, persistence of EBV in the body is life-long

 Lets look a little closer at some of the molecular events occurring in a B cell once it becomes infected with EBV.
 After infection of naive B cells, EBV expresses a set of latency-associated genes.
 The function of these genes is to immortalize the infected cell.
 These genes encode for two key proteins: Latent Membrane Protein-1 (LMP1) and Latent Membrane Protein 2A (LMP2A).
 LMP1 is a viral homologue of CD40, which allows activation of B cells without the need to engage with CD40L on the CD4+ T cell.
 Thus, LMP-1 expression mimics CD40-CD40L signal transduction and bypasses the need for CD4+ T cell help.